adobe/cloudinventory/README.md

   cloudinventory dump azurevnet [flags]

 Flags:
   -h, --help                help for azurevnet
-  -i, --inputPath string   file path to take subscriptionIDs as input
+  -i, --input_Path string   file path to take subscriptionIDs as input -m, --maxGoRoutines int   customize maximum no.of Goroutines  (default -1) -s, --stats               dumps the stats of different resources for subscriptions

 Global Flags:
   -f, --filter string   limit dump to a particular cloud service, e.g ec2/rds/route53/loadbalancer in aws and virtual networks in azure